Tap a Cap

 - Bottle caps

-- Caps that snap (e.g. lids for lotion or shampoo bottles)
+- Several caps that snap (e.g., lids from condiment or shampoo bottles)

 - Kitchen tongs (optional)

-- Allow the children to make a trap to snap on a cap then have them put the cap in their lap.
+- Ask the children to pretend to take a nap with a wrapped cap in their lap.

-- Read the chant Clap and Tap the Cap with the children.
+- Read the chant Clap and Tap a Cap (found below) with the children.

-- Allow the children to act out the chant using caps to clap, snap, flap, slap, tap, and then take a nap.
+- Allow the children to act out the chant using bottle caps that snap.

-- Change the middle vowel sound: tap → top; map → mop; rap → rip; sap → sip
+- Change the middle vowel: tap → top; map → mop; rap → rip; sap → sip

-- Change the ending sound: cap → can; map → mat; sap → sat; tap → tan
+- Change the ending consonant: cap → can; map → mat; sap → sat; tap → tan

 Read target words in a text

-- Read the chant Clap and Tap the Cap together with the children.
+- Read Clap and Tap a Cap (see below) with the children.